Ehsan Jami: Career

-Jami studied Management Science for one and a half year in the Netherlands and joined the Labour party as member in 2003.
+Jami studied Management Science for one and a half year in the Netherlands and joined the Partij van de Arbeid as member in 2003.
 He was elected to the city council of Leidschendam-Voorburg in the local elections of March 2006.

 After the September 11 attacks in 2001, Jami started reading the Qur'an and Hadith, after which he decided he didn't identify with either.
 Jami criticized Islamic prophet Muhammad, describing him as a "criminal".
 Together with Loubna Berrada (founder of the Advisory Committee for Integration, part of the right-wing Liberal party), Jami founded the Central Committee for Ex-Muslims in 2007.
 The organisation, supported by Afshin Ellian, aims to support apostates of Islam.
 Berrada left the committee shortly after it was founded because she felt Jami challenged Islam itself too much, saying: "I don't wish to confront Islam itself.
 I only want to spread the message that Muslims should be allowed to leave Islam behind without being threatened".